Importance of Mental Stimulation in Dogs

 Most puzzle games involve hiding treats within the toy and letting your Shiba Inu try and figure out where they are and how to reach them.

 You can also try “stuffable toys,” such as Kongs.

 While most dog owners use them to keep their dog busy when they aren’t able to attend to them (like when they leave for work in the morning or are trying to accomplish something in the house), these types of toys can also be used as mind games for your Shiba Inu.

 You can fill these toys with your Shiba’s favorite treat or a little bit of frozen peanut butter and offer it to them as a tasty treat.

 Your Shiba Inu will try everything they can to get all the little crumbs and peanut butter out of the Kong and will keep their minds (and tongues) engaged!

-Speaking of crumbs and peanut butter, remember to do these exercises in un-carpeted areas that are easy to clean.
+Speaking of crumbs and peanut butter - crumbs, peanut butter, and carpets don't mix well together - so be sure to give these treats on surfaces that are easy to clean.

-Canine sports, such as agility, flyball, and K9 nosework are all great ways to keep your Shiba Inu’s mind sharp.
+Canine sports, such as agility, flyball, barn hunts, fast cat, and K9 nosework are all great activities to keep both your Shiba Inu’s mind and body sharp.

 You will also reap the benefits of additional physical activity and friendly competition.